Web Content Display (Global)

 Students applying for Stage 2 credits, or a combination of credits at Stage 1 and Stage 2, will be interviewed by both a school-based assessor and a SACE Board assessor.

 Each student will be assessed against the two assessment criteria: knowledge and application, and reflection and critical thinking.
-The following performance checklists and record of evidence will be used:
+The following documents are used to support teachers and students through the process.

 Other recognised learning